Berkshire Family History Society drop-in

 - passenger lists

-Please note that the ability to save records has also been removed from Findmypast because the computers in the library are shared.
+The ability to save records has also been removed from Findmypast because the computers in the library are shared.

 Neither site allows access to the Living Relatives database and the Family Tree maker.
 You can get an idea of what Ancestry has to offer by going to the Ancestry taster website.